TALK TO SALES

 6. Promote clean workspaces

-Keeping your organization’s workplace clean helps employees stay healthy.
+Keeping a clean workplace can also have a positive impact on employee health.
 Be sure to sanitize high-trafficked areas such as door knobs, meeting areas, break rooms, and light switches, as bacteria can build on these surfaces over time.

 Encourage employees to keep their personal workspaces clean.
 Frequently used items such as keyboards, mice, and phones can also collect bacteria.
 Disinfecting these surfaces can reduce the spread of germs that cause colds or the flu.